University Catalogues

 Students who seek to return to Bentley to complete their degree after an absence of no more than two years are subject to the catalogue year degree requirements and policies in place when they first matriculated.
 Students requesting to return to Bentley to resume their studies after an absence of more than two years are subject to the catalogue year degree requirements and policies in place at the time of their return.

-When possible, students returning after an absence of more than two but no more than five years will be awarded credit for courses previously completed at Bentley.
+When possible, students returning after an absence of more than two, but no more than five years will be awarded credit for courses previously completed at Bentley.
 These credits will be applied to meet the new program degree requirements with review by relevant departments.

 Students who seek to return to Bentley to complete their degree after an absence of more than five years must reapply for admission through the Office of Undergraduate Admission.
 Students must submit a transfer application and fulfill the transfer application requirements by their respective deadlines.
 Due to changing degree requirements, the undergraduate admission staff will determine which courses taken at Bentley (and elsewhere) will be accepted for credit under the current degree requirements for the term in which the student applies.